 Minnesota has a proud history as a health care powerhouse-with nation-leading health care providers and public health agencies, a vibrant medical technology sector, strong health plans, and a tradition of forward-looking public policies related to insurance coverage and health care delivery.
+Our health care sector is obviously vital to the health of our people, and it is also a significant driver of the health of our economy.
+Unlike most states, many of our largest employers are health care companies.

-Over many decades the University of Minnesota (UMN) has contributed greatly to the evolution of our state's robust health and health care ecosystem-training the large majority of medical care and public health professionals practicing in the state, discovering new therapies, and providing highly specialized care to Minnesotans in need.
-At the same time, we have significant challenges with unsustainable trajectories in health care costs, declining access for many, critical workforce shortages and deep structural inequities that contribute to health disparities that are among the worst in the nation.
+Over many decades the University of Minnesota (UMN) has contributed greatly to the evolution of our state's robust health and health care ecosystem-training the large majority of health professionals practicing in the state, discovering new therapies that change the course of diseases, and providing highly specialized care to Minnesotans in need.
+Moreover, UMN is one of only four universities in the nation to have the full complement of medicine, dentistry, nursing, public health, pharmacy, and veterinary medicine.

+At the same time, we have significant challenges: unsustainable trajectories in health care spending by governments and employers that crowds other needed investments, while at the same time costs experienced by patients also continue to grow; declining access for many; critical workforce shortages, burnout and stress; and deep structural inequities that contribute to health disparities that are among the worst in the nation.
+Demographic changes-including a tsunami of aging Minnesotans for whom we are still unprepared-will exacerbate these challenges.